graphql/graphql-scalars/README.md

 1. Copy the `template-string.md`
    [template](https://github.com/graphql/graphql-scalars/blob/main/scalars/template-string.md)
-   for Custom Scalars based on the built-in String Scalar, or otherwise use the `template.md` [template](https://github.com/graphql/graphql-scalars/blob/main/scalars/template.md) for all other Custom Scalars.
+   for custom scalars based on the built-in String scalar, or otherwise use the `template.md` [template](https://github.com/graphql/graphql-scalars/blob/main/scalars/template.md) for all other custom scalars.
 Templates are located in the [graphql-scalars GitHub repository](https://github.com/graphql/graphql-scalars/tree/main/scalars).

 2. Modify your selected template, and save it in the correct place